Goliath Safari Camp

 Mana Pools has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zimbabwe's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the dryer months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.
 Goliath Safari Camp shuts during the rainy season each year.

-Call us on to start planning your holiday to Goliath Safari Camp or take a look at our itineraries to Zimbabwe
+To start planning your holiday to Goliath Safari Camp

 Goliath Safari Camp is owned and managed by the legendary Zimbabwean guide Stretch Ferreira.
 Set on the bank of the Zambezi River in the iconic Mana Pools National Park, a safari with Goliath is not short of experience and adventure.